RaspberryProgramming/ChatRoom/README.md

 Chat Room 1.1 has been tested on:
 - Ubuntu Linux 16.10

-Chat Room 2.0 Future Features:
+Chat Room 2.0 Codename "Crypto Cat" Features:
 - Client Unique Encrypted communication
+- Database implementation
 - More complexity
 - More options
 - Security

+Chat Room 2.0 has been tested on:
+- Ubuntu Linux 16.10
 Possible Future Features:
 - SQL or MYSQL logging
 - Data Mining AI